League-of-Foundry-Developers/foundry-macro-marker/PATCH_NOTES.md

-- Added MarkerCleaner class to help cleanup stray markers
+- Clear stray markers when setting a marker.
-- Added option to set an alternative icon for active macros
+- Add alternative tooltip for active macro

 ---